mojitoinc/mojito-mixers/README.md

 - Create 3DS pages in Next app.
 - 3DS success and error screen designs.
 - Extract StatusIcon.
+- Improve ProviderInjector logic and add Apollo.

 TODO:
-- Improve ProviderInjector logic and add Apollo.
 - Update Purchasing page to do polling for CC payments instead of going to the confirmation one.
 - Implement persistance of state before redirecting users to 3DS and resume logic when coming back.
-- Document 3DS flow.
+- Document 3DS flow and ProviderInjector.

 FOUND: